rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-## Multiple choices list

-The default behavior for array fields is a list of text inputs with add/remove buttons.
-If you want a multiple choices list, you have to provide an `enum` list to the `items` property of the array field and set `uniqueItems` property to `true`.

-See the "Arrays" section of the demo app and [this issue](https://github.com/mozilla-services/react-jsonschema-form/issues/41) for more information.

-## Custom styles
+### Custom CSS class names

-The UISchema object accepts a `classNames` property for each field of the schema:
+The uiSchema object accepts a `classNames` property for each field of the schema:

 ```jsx
 const uiSchema = {